google/rust-design-faq/src/apis.md

 ## When should I implement `Copy`?

 > Anything that is integer-like or reference-like should be `Copy`; other things
-> shouldn’t - MY
+> shouldn’t. - MY

-> When it’s efficient and when it’s an API contact you’re willing to uphold - AH.
+> When it's efficient and when it’s an API contact you're willing to uphold. - AH

 Generally speaking, types which are plain-old-data can be `Copy`.
 Anything more nuanced with any type of state shouldn't be.

 ## Should I have `Arc` or `Rc` in my API?

-> it’s a code smell to have reference counts in your API design.
+> It’s a code smell to have reference counts in your API design.
 You should hide
-> it - TM.
+> it. - TM.

 If you must, you will need to decide between `Rc` and `Arc` - see the next answer for some considerations.
 Also, consider taking a look at the